For press release, current news and updates about forthcoming album ‘The Mind Is A Trap’ please go to NEWS

 ”The Octopus soundtrack made the production – its anarchic musical mash-up put the audience in the world of the play before anyone had spoken a word”

-Her forthcoming self-produced record- ‘The Mind Is A Trap’ features mainly instrumental compositions and will available for digital download later in 2019.
+Her forthcoming self-produced record- ‘The Mind Is A Trap’ features mainly instrumental compositions and will available for digital download September 27th 2019 (see above).
 She is also recording her most ambitious compositional project to date- ‘Medea’ (a 30 minute midi opera) devised in collaboration Natalie Sharp (aka Lone Taxidermist).
 This project was semi-staged for a commission by Manchester International Woman’s Festival and Brighter Sound but has never been recorded.